 Soothing music can calm and relax your dog.
-Try classical music too as research has shown that many dogs prefer classical music.
+Try classical music as research has shown that many dogs prefer classical music.

 A physical touch from you can help ease anxiety in dogs.
 Give your dog ample hugs and massage your dog, start at the neck, and work downward with long strokes.
 Over time, you may be able to identify where your dog holds its stress and just work on that particular area.

-5. Use a calming Bed and throw
+5. Use a Calming Bed and a Calming Throw

-The high raised rim of the Calming bed creates a sense of security, which can calm and relax your dog effectively and quickly.
+The high raised rim of the Calming Bed creates a sense of security, which can calm and relax your dog effectively and quickly.
 This technique is known to the therapist.

 Anxiety can occur in any form and your dog is no exception.
 If you notice any signs or symptoms of anxiety in your dog.
 You can start helping your dog by getting your dog a Calming Bed and a Calming Throw.